padok-team/terraform-google-network/README.md

 ## User Stories for this module

 - AAUSER I can create network and its subnets
+- AAUSER I can create network, its subnets and nat static IPs
 - AAUSER I can create network, its subnets and a VPC Peering with GCP network (used to connect a Cloud SQL instance)
 - AAUSER I can create network, its subnets and a VPC connector used to access VPC resources from Cloud Functions or Cloud Run instances